GSoster/CSharpLab/README.md

 - [x] **PluginApp**: An app that support the addition of pluggins by just dropping them on the /plugin folders.
 It uses a custom-created PluginProvider singleton

+- [x] **Utils**: Collection of useful classes (that I didn't want to transform in a shared lib).
+Some classes to work with xml by using reflection..etc

 - [ ] **PhotoGallery**: A simple WPF project that allows to load pictures, add them to collections (albums), tag albums and individual pictures and search by picture/collection/tag name.
 Work still in progress.